 Santa Croce

-less atmospheric overall
+less romantic overall

 calmer nights